deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Julian shrugged and aimed his own phone around the room.
-It was essentially unchanged from the last time he'd stood in it, except... colder, and lifeless.
+It was essentially unchanged from the last time he'd stood in it, except...colder, and lifeless.
 Without the gentle sounds of a house being lived in, rather than being comfortably cluttered, it felt more like a museum locked up at night.